Self-watering planters or Sub-Irrigation planters (SIP) are the perfect choices for anyone wanting to take up container gardening.

-A wick is threaded through the holes in the bottom of the pot, and draws water into the soil at a steady rate through “capillary action.”
+A wick is threaded through the holes in the bottom of the pot, and draws water into the dirt at a steady rate through “capillary action.”

-Capillary action is defined as the ability of a liquid to move through soil or other materials. [source]
+Capillary action is defined as the ability of a liquid to move through dirt or other materials. [source]

 To get the capillary action started, the soil must be “primed” by giving the plant a good top-watering at the outset.
 Allow excess water to flow through to the reservoir.
 From then on, only add water to the reservoir.

 With most of these planters, you check the water level by looking into the “viewing lip” of the reservoir.
 Some have a “viewing window“ that allows you to see the water level in the reservoir.

 Some brands of SIP have water indicators that stick up from the surface of the potting medium.
 This is handy if the plants are set up in a way that makes it difficult to see the actual water level.